I forget, therefore I am

-If you've ever inherited a wiki nobody touches, or a coding standards doc full of rules from a project that shipped four years ago, you already know the shape of this problem.
-Long-running knowledge artifacts rot when nobody is paid to take things out.
-The AI workflow just makes the rot fast enough to study.
+If you’ve ever inherited a company wiki nobody touches, or a coding standards doc full of rules from a project that shipped four years ago, you already know the shape of this problem.
+The page exists.
+People still link to it.
+Nobody trusts it.
+And nobody has been paid to take anything out of it.

 The bias

-I run an advisory rule corpus on a game project called Pecking Order.
-The setup is the usual shape: a hook on tool calls, a folder of small markdown files telling agents things to do or avoid, a slash command that scans recent commits and suggests new rules from observed mistakes.
-Three months in, 62 active rules.
-The peak was 72.
+I’ve been running an advisory rule corpus on a side project for a few months.
+The usual shape: a folder of small markdown files telling the agents things to do or avoid, and a slash command that scans recent commits and suggests new rules from observed mistakes.
+Three months in, sixty-two active rules.
+The peak was seventy-two.

 A commit message I wrote a couple of weeks ago: